 Kubbealti contains decorative elements that symbolise justice of the Ottoman Empire.
-Thus, outwards facing gilded latticework represented Council’s transparent decisions.
-Or, the sultan’s window from where he watched the meetings represented his personal assurance against injustice towards his subjects.
+Thus, the outwards facing gilded latticework represented the Council’s transparent decisions.
+Or, the sultan’s window, from where he watched the meetings, represented his personal assurance against injustice towards his subjects.

-The fountain in a photo below is in the third courtyard and it decorates the front facade of the Sultan Ahmed III’s library.
+A fountain in the photo below is in the third courtyard and it decorates the front facade of the Sultan Ahmed III’s library.

 The Revan Kiosk was built in honour of Sultan Murad IV’s victory at the city of Yerevan in 1635-1636.

-The beautiful fountain in a photo below is close to the Reven Kiosk.
+A beautiful fountain in the photo below is close to the Reven Kiosk.

-Images that follow are all of the external decoration in the fourth courtyard of the palace.
+Images that follow are the external decoration in the fourth courtyard of the palace.

-Actually it is one long wall, but as you can see, they decorated sections of the wall with different design and different tiles.
+Actually, it’s one long wall, but as you can see, they decorated different sections of the wall with a different design and with different tiles.

-It certainly looks like they invested a lot of thought to create striking images.
+It certainly looks like that they invested a lot of thought to create striking images.

 The Baghdad Kiosk was built in 1639, in honour of Sultan Murad IV’s victory during the Baghdad campaign.